tinganho/balanced-storage/README.md

 Now, if we consider our while loop, looping infinite of time.
 And according to Murphys law, whatever can happen, will happen. we can derive that what eventually gets added to our storage must eventually be deleted.

 Though looping infinite of times is not a requirement for reaching a balance.
 The requirement is just looping at least once or twice(more on this later).
 Because then an added item have a possibility of being subtracted.
-Which is our definition of balance in a scope.
+Which corresponds to our definition of reaching balance in a scope.

 ![Loop Path of an Object](https://gitlab.com/tinganho/balanced-storage/raw/master/LoopPath@2x.jpg)